andaluzcoin/andaluzcoin/doc/zmq.md

 Each PUB notification has a topic and body, where the header corresponds to the notification type.
 For instance, for the notification `-zmqpubhashtx` the topic is `hashtx` (no null terminator).
-These options can also be provided in bitcoin.conf.
+These options can also be provided inandaluzcoin.conf.

 The topics are: